Driscoll Catholic High School

 Driscoll Catholic High School was a private college preparatory high school in the village of Addison, Illinois.
 It had been accredited by the State of Illinois and the North Central Association of Colleges and Schools.

 Founded in 1966, Driscoll brought Catholic secondary education to Addison, Illinois.
-Its primary claim to fame is in the field of athletics.
-The Driscoll Catholic football team has won 8 state championships, including seven in a row (2001–07) which stands as a high school record in the State of Illinois.
+The Driscoll Catholic football team won eight state championships, including seven in a row (2001–07) which stands as a high school record in the State of Illinois.

 Driscoll was a member of the Lasallian Schools Association and the Roman Catholic Diocese of Joliet in Illinois.
 Athletically, Driscoll competed in the Suburban Catholic Conference.
 Driscoll's football team won seven consecutive state championships from 2001 to 2007 (six being 4A and one as 3A) to establish a state record.

 Athletics

 Driscoll competed in the Suburban Catholic Conference, and as a member of the Illinois High School Association (IHSA), which sponsored State Championship tournaments in many sports (generally in the smaller or middle classes of competition).
 Driscoll Catholic had one of the best high school football programs in the state of Illinois.

-The school sponsored interscholastic teams for men and women in basketball, cross country, golf, soccer, and track & field.
+The school sponsored interscholastic teams for men and women in basketball, cross country, golf, soccer, and track and field.
 Men would usually compete in baseball, bowling, football, ice hockey, and wrestling.
 Women would usually compete in cheerleading, dance, softball, and volleyball.

 Driscoll has placed in the top four of the following IHSA State Championship Tournaments: